Stock your bench with the tools that actually matter. Skip the 200-piece bargain sets and buy right the first time.

 One power tool and one precision kit round out a starter bench.

-Seven tools, all best-in-class for their price range.
-Total damage is around $350 if you buy them all at once.
-That's less than one cordless combo kit from a big box store, and every piece here will outlast the cheap bundled stuff by years.
+Ten tools, all best-in-class for their price range.
+Total damage is around $500 if you buy them all at once.
+That covers screwing, gripping, clamping, measuring, cutting, driving, and ratcheting, and every piece will outlast the cheap bundled stuff by years.
 Start with the screwdrivers and pliers, add the rest as projects come up.